lengran/OpenPrefirePrac/README.md

 - de_mirage
     - Attach A site from A ramp (to CT spawn)
 - de_dust2
-    - Some dummy practices of little if not no use.
+    - Some dummy practices of little if any use.

 TODO:

 1. Create prefire profiles for all maps.
-2. Allow bots to shoot and set bots difficulty.
+2. Draw guiding lines on the floor.
-3. Add prompt for each position to tell player which bot is missed.
+3. Add prompt for each position to tell player which bot they have missed.
-4. Draw recommended route on the floor.
+4. Improve the bot shooting logic.
-5. Add localization support (The supporting framework is almost done.
+5. Improve localization support (The supporting framework is almost done.
 Submitting translation profiles are warmly welcomed.).
 6. Reroute saperate logs into one gathered place for better debug experience.

 ## Reference